-327 Social Studies for the Elementary Grades
+327 Social Studies Methods

 This course evaluates history, social studies, and geography instruction in the elementary grades.
 Students will discuss and evaluate current practices of social studies education.
 Prerequisite: EDU 301 or permission of instructor.
 (1 credit)

 330 Current Issues in Education